 Jag Panzer was back with a new label and album in 2011.
 Scourge Of The Light was tentatively due in February through SPV.
-Early guitarist Christian Lasegue is back with the band.
+Early guitarist Christian Lasegue was back with the band.
 After losing guitarist Christian Lasegue to school Jag Panzer threw in the towel in July 2011.
 The band reformed in 2013.
 High Roller Records would release a 4-LP vinyl box set by Jag Panzer, entitled Historical Battles - The Early Years, on April 19th, 2013.
 It was limited to 500 copies and featured much of the band’s early material.
 The band was scheduled for Keep It True festival, on April 25-26th, 2014.
 Jag Panzer would release a new album, called The Deviant Chord, through SPV on September 29th 2017.

 JAG PANZER - THE FOURTH JUDGEMENT - CENTURY MEDIA